Homemade Nutella

-- raw hazelnuts: Roasting raw hazelnuts right before blending brings out the oils and even more nutty flavor.
-No additional oils are necessary to achieve a smooth consistency.
+- hazelnuts: Roasting raw hazelnuts before blending enhances the oils and deepens the nutty flavor.
+This step ensures a smooth consistency without the need for any additional oils.

-- coconut sugar: Grind the coconut sugar into a powder using a coffee grinder.
-This step is optional but will help the sugar to dissolve more evenly into the spread when blended.
+- coconut sugar: Grind the coconut sugar into powdered sugar using a coffee grinder.
+This step is optional but helps the sugar dissolve more evenly into the spread when blended.

 - cacao powder: Substitute cacao powder with unsweetened cocoa powder.